evannaughton/ChiVariARIBA/README.md

 * `version_info.txt`.
 This contains detailed information on the versions of ARIBA and its dependencies.
 It is the output of running the task [[version|Task:-version]].

+An example ariba_output directory is given in this repository.
+ChiVariARIBA was executed on a set of reads for a sample (ERR13299686 - [NCBI Sequence Read Archive - ERR13299686](https://www.ncbi.nlm.nih.gov/sra/?term=ERR13299686)).
+We then collapsed the report.tsv using collapse_report.py to produce ariba_collapsed_report.tsv.
+Please familiarise yourself on what the output file looks like and what each of the columns represent.

-## Installation
+## ARIBA Installation

 In order to use ChiVariARIBA, you must first install ARIBA.
+There are many ways to install and run ARIBA, and these are available on the ARIBA Github page - [sanger-pathogens/ariba](https://github.com/sanger-pathogens/ariba).
+We will describe some of the installation methods which work best with ChiVariARIBA below.
 If you encounter an issue when installing ARIBA please contact your local system administrator.
 If you encounter a bug you can log it [here](https://github.com/sanger-pathogens/ariba/issues).

 ### Required dependencies
   * [Python3][python] version >= 3.6.0